syncfusion-content/asp.netmvc-docs/aspnetmvc/RichTextEditor/Getting-Started.md

 ---
 # Getting Started

-This section helps to understand the getting started of RTE control with the step-by-step instruction in ASP.NET MVC application.
+This section explains the step-by-step instructions to create RichTextEdtior in an ASP.NET MVC application.

 ## Create your first RichTextEditor in MVC